darwin08-os/dftp-2/README.md

 - server side navigation and commands : you can use commands normally

-- starts server first then connect the client
+- Starts server first then connect the client

+- Termination of the connection will be from client side : just press `ctrl+c`

 ## License